-When stuck in a rut, it can be easy to forget the good things we still have in our lives.
+- Power of gratitude – When stuck in a rut, it can be easy to forget the good things we still have in our lives.
 It’s easy to be consumed with whatever it is we have going on.
-Waking up in the morning and thinking of things you are grateful for can help shift your mood.
+Waking up in the morning and thinking of things you're grateful for can help shift your mood.
 It can have a powerful affect on how you start your day and how you choose to feel.
 Even if you can only think of three things, write a list, and spend a couple of minutes feeling thankful for those things.
 Do you have a bed to sleep in?
 Have you got food on the table?
 Do you have someone in your life that loves you?
 When we are grateful for what we have in our lives, we tend to attract and find more things we can be grateful for.

 Who is Maz Dela Cerna?

-Maz Dela Cerna, author of I Deserve Better, is a renowned self-development coach, author, blogger and YouTuber.
+Maz Dela Cerna, author of I deserve better, is a renowned self-development coach, author, blogger and YouTuber.
 As the founder of the Phoenix Rising Collective she coaches people around the world to uncover and remove their self-limiting beliefs and self-destructive thoughts.